CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

-To run the models, copy the appropriate model files or folders ('h5_model.h5', 'saved_model/', 'json_model.json', 'json_model_weights.h5') and any custom layer scripts ('model_name.py') into the working directory folder user_ml_ai_models\.
+To run the models, copy the appropriate model files or folders ('h5_model.h5', 'saved_model/', 'json_model.json', 'json_model_weights.h5') and any custom layer scripts ('model_name.py') into the working directory folder 'user_ml_ai_models'.
+As mentioned earlier, PyTorch models only require the model file ('pt_model.pt').
 For example, the model name below is 'mea_column_model' and is saved in H5 format, and the files *FOQUS.examples.other_files.ML_AI_Plugin.TensorFlow_2-10_Models.mea_column_model.h5* and *FOQUS.examples.other_files.ML_AI_Plugin.mea_column_model.py* should be copied to *FOQUS-wd.user_ml_ai_models*.
-For users with older versions of TensorFlow who wish to test the example models, some model files are provided in versions 2.3 and 2.7 as well as 2.10.
-Generally, TensorFlow is backwards compatible for models two versions back (e.g. loading models trained in version 2.3 using version 2.5, or loading models trained in version 2.8 using version 2.10).
+For users with older versions of TensorFlow who wish to test the exampleodels, some model files are provided in versions 2.3 and 2.7 as well as 2.10.
+Generally, TensorFlows backwards compatible for models two versions back (e.g. loading models trained in version.3 using version 2.5, or loading models trained in version 2.8 using version 2.10 is supported).

 To distinguish between H5 models and json models with H5 weight files, FOQUS requires the convention ('model1.h5', 'model1.py') and ('model2.json', 'model2_weights.h5', 'model2.py')
 when naming model files.
 Users should note that defining network layers and training the network is independent of saved file format, and only the code after `model.summary()` in the script below will change.
-See the three 'training_customnormform' example scripts for specific syntax to save Keras models as each file format.
+See the 'training_customnormform' example scripts for specific syntax to save models as each Keras file format and non-Keras file type.

 .. code:: python